What is family mediation?

 - Mental or physical incapacities that prevent you from making informed decisions

 Our family mediators understand that most people considering our family mediation service are doing so in difficult times.
-We are here to listen and if you wish to know more about the process or have any questions please get in touch.
+We are here to listen and if you wish to know more about the process or have any questions please get in touch with our Worcester family mediators.

 Centre for Resolution is a proud member of The College of Mediators and all of our family mediators are registered with the Family Mediation Council.